-Arizona Diamondbacks sign pitcher Randy Wolf to minor league contract
+The Arizona Diamondbacks added another arm Friday in the form of veteran pitcher Randy Wolf to a minor league contract.

 The team announced it had come to an agreement with the left-hander who had actually won a spot in the Seattle Mariners' starting rotation out of spring training, but asked for and was granted his release after the team tried to alter his contract.